 Say it isn't snow!

-An icy iteration of the wintry precipitation rapped at windows Friday in Dexter and Chelsea and the National Weather Service predicts more of the white stuff could fall Monday and Tuesday.
+An icy iteration of the wintry precipitation rapped at windows Friday in Birmingham, and the National Weather Service predicts more of the white stuff could fall Monday and Tuesday.

-The forecasting agency issued a hazardous weather outlook Friday for portions of southeast Michigan, including Washtenaw County, that called for winds gusting up to 45 miles per hour through Friday evening.
+The forecasting agency issued a hazardous weather outlook Friday for portions of southeast Michigan, including Oakland County, that called for winds gusting up to 45 miles per hour through Friday evening.

-The NWS forecast calls for partly sunny skies, a high of 39 degrees and winds gusting to 20 miles per hour on Sunday.
+The NWS forecast calls for partly cloudy skies, a chance of flurries and a high of 36 degrees, with winds gusting to 22 mph Saturday and, on Sunday, partly sunny skies, a high of 39 degrees and winds gusting to 20 mph.

 Snow showers are expected during the evening Monday, when the forecasting agency predicts a partly sunny skies during the day with a high of 40 degrees.
 The white stuff could continue to fall Tuesday, which will be mostly cloudy with a high of 38 degrees, according to the National Weather Service.